AcalaNetwork/truffle-tutorials/hello-world/README.md

 </details>

-1. Open a terminal windon in a directory where you want your hello-world example to reside and create a directory for it and then initialize a yarn project within it, as well as add Truffle as a development dependency, with the following commands:
+1. Open a terminal window in a directory where you want your hello-world example to reside and create a directory for it and then initialize a yarn project within it, as well as add Truffle as a dependency, with the following commands:

 ```
 mkdir hello-world